White Sox beat Royals 5-3 behind Abreu, Giolito

+“He’s our heart and soul,” Giolito said.
+“It seems like he’s getting that clutch hit almost every single game.
+Runners in scoring position, two outs, he gets the job done.
+What he provides for us on a daily basis, he does it all.”

-Lucas Giolito (4-2) allowed three runs on five hits in six-plus innings.
-He struck out nine and walked none.
+Giolito (4-2) allowed three runs on five hits in six-plus innings.
+He struck out nine, fanning five of the last seven batters he faced, and walked none.
 Alex Colome earned his ninth save in 10 tries.

+“I really wanted to get through the seventh, or at least get one of those first two guys that I faced,” Giolito said.
+“Unfortunately, that wasn’t the case.
+The bullpen picked me up.

+“It’s kind of what we do.
+In a close game like that, if one side falls short, the other side is there to pick them up.
+That’s what the team was able to do in spite of me not being able to get through seven.”

 The White Sox (25-15) are now 8-1 against the Royals this season.